-In popular culture, movies and TV shows often depict prisoners as being incredibly muscular and fit.
+In movies and TV shows, we often see prisoners looking really strong and fit.

 How Do Prisoners Build Muscle?